anou/iftheme-docs/plugins/lightbox-plus/readme.txt

  * Provides demos and examples for secondary lightbox using video, external webpages and interactive flash
  * Provides demos and examples for inline lightbox using inline content
 * Fixed issue with saving setting and changes not being reflected.
-* Updated ColorBox to version 1.3.8
+* Updated Colorbox to version 1.3.8
  * Fixed a bug in Chrome where it would sometimes render photos at 0 by 0 width and height (behavior introduced in recent update to Chrome).
  * Fixed a bug where the onClosed callback would fire twice (only affected 1.3.7).
- * Fixed a bug in IE7 that existed with some iframed websites that use JS to reposition the viewport caused ColorBox to move out of position.
+ * Fixed a bug in IE7 that existed with some iframed websites that use JS to reposition the viewport caused Colorbox to move out of position.
  * Abstracted the identifiers (HTML ids & classes, and JS plugin name, method, and events) so that the plugin can be easily rebranded.
  * Small changes to improve either code readability or compression.

 = 1.7 =
-* Updated ColorBox to verion 1.3.7
+* Updated Colorbox to verion 1.3.7
  * $.colorbox can now be used for direct calls and accessing public methods.
 Example: $.colorbox.close();
  * Resize now accepts 'width', 'innerWidth', 'height' and 'innerHeight'.
 Example: $.colorbox.resize({width:"100%"})
  * Added option (loop:false) to disable looping in a group.
  * Added options (escKey:false, arrowKey:false) to disable esc-key and arrow-key bindings.
- * Added method for removing ColorBox from a document: $.colorbox.remove();
+ * Added method for removing Colorbox from a document: $.colorbox.remove();
  * Fixed a bug where iframed URLs would be truncated if they contained an unencoded apostrophe.
  * Now uses the exact href specified on an anchor, rather than the version returned by 'this.href'.
 This was causing "#example" to be normalized to "http://domain/#example" which interfered with how some users were setting up links to inline content.